Principled Pruning of Bayesian Neural Networks through Variational Free Energy Minimization: Introduction

 \section{Introduction}

 \fi

-\ifIEEE \IEEEPARstart{C}{urrent} \else Current \fi state-of-the-art neural networks excel in a variety of tasks, ranging from image generation \cite{ramesh_hierarchical_2022} to protein structure prediction \cite{jumper_highly_2021}.
-Yet, the growing complexity of these tasks often ties in with an increased neural network model size.
-Large-sized networks are often not applicable in storage and power-constrained devices.
-A possible solution to this problem is to compress the network in order to utilize less power and storage resources \cite{cheng_survey_2020, mishra_survey_2020, zhang_compacting_2021}.
-One facet of network compression, parameter pruning, removes parameters from the network in order to lower computational and storage demands, whilst aiming to retain good-enough performance.
+\ifIEEE \IEEEPARstart{C}{urrent} \else Current \fi state-of-the-art neural networks excel in a variety of signal processing tasks, such as audio processing \cite{radford_robust_2023}.
+Yet, the large size of these state-of-the-art models limits their direct applicability in storage- and power-constrained devices, such as hearing aids.
+For example, neural networks for hearing aids are often relatively small \cite{fedorov_tinylstms_2020, diehl_restoring_2023, westhausen_low_2023}, where performance is sacrificed for real-time and efficient operations.
+These smaller architectures limit expressivity and assume that all parameters are used efficiently.
+Another strategy is to start with a large network and to compress the network in order to utilize less storage and power resources \cite{cheng_survey_2020, mishra_survey_2020, zhang_compacting_2021}.
+One approach to network compression, parameter pruning, removes parameters from the network in order to lower computational and storage demands, whilst aiming to retain good-enough performance.
 Unfortunately, these pruning methods for neural networks are often based on heuristic criteria with tunable thresholds, thus turning parameter pruning into a lengthy (and costly) trial-and-error procedure.